AITrackerDev/AITracker-DataCollection/README.md

-# aiTracker Data Collection Application
+# AITracker Data Collection Application

 ## What is this?

-This program is our application to collect our training data for our neural network.
-The premise of our network is to determine which direction the user is looking only using a standard webcam.
-As the data we need to collect is fairly specific, this application will assist us in getting the necessary data we need, as well as preprocess it for our needs.
+This is the data collection application for our neural network AITracker.
+The application takes pictures of the user looking in specific directions, in a format that is exactly what our neural network will see in the main application.

-## Requirements
+## How to run as a user
 ### Windows
-If you are on Windows, the best way to install Python is by visiting [this website](https://www.python.org/downloads/windows/).
-The package manager pip comes installed automatically if downloaded from this website.
+1. Download the zip file in the releases section for Windows.
+2. Run the file named "AITracker-DataCollection.exe"

 ### MacOS
-As for MacOS, the easiest way to install Python is through Homebrew, which is a package manager for command line utilities and applications.
-The command to install it is

- `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`.

- Once installed, run the command `brew install python3` and Python will be installed.
-Python should now be setup properly.

-### Setup
-This project relies on a few different libraries installed via pip.
-The following commands will help set everything up quick and easy.
-We're going to create a virtual environment, activate it, and download all of the necessary requirements for the project with these 3 commands.

-Create the virtual environment:
+Since macOS is a little troublesome to get an application running that's not signed (which is $99 a year!), we're going to have to do a little bit of work to get everything to work in properly.

+1. First, download the zip file in the releases section for macOS.
+(IMAGES HERE)
+2. Second, once the zip has been downloaded, make sure it is on your desktop and double click it.
+(IMAGES HERE)
+3. Now you should see a folder with the same name as the zip file.
+(IMAGES HERE)
+4. Right click on the folder, go down to Services, and click "New Terminal at folder."
+(IMAGES HERE)
+5. Next, type in the following command `bash quarantine.sh` and hit enter.
+(IMAGES HERE)
+6. Once the script has finished running, go into the folder and double click on the file named "AITracker-DataCollection" and the app should start up!
+(IMAGES HERE)

+Explanation on what the `quarantine.sh` script does: When a file is downloaded from the internet, macOS automatically applies a flag named "quarantine" to it, ensuring that it has the proper permissions to run, and essentially acts as a firewall to prevent malicious apps from running that aren't signed.
+What the script does is remove this quarantine flag, allowing the app to run normally, without having to pay Apple $99 a year to "sign" our app to verify it can be run on Macs.

+## How to run as a developer
+####Ensure you have Python installed (this project was built in Python 3.11).

-`python3.8 -m venv env`
+Make a virtual environment: `python3.11 -m venv env`

-Activate the virtual environment:
+Activate the virtual environment: `source env/bin/activate`
-`source env/bin/activate`

-Install the necessary versions of the required packages:
-`pip install -r requirements.txt`
+Install required packages: `pip3 install -r requirements.txt`

-On Windows, there may be an error regarding installing dlib.
-To fix this, [this article](https://medium.com/analytics-vidhya/how-to-install-dlib-library-for-python-in-windows-10-57348ba1117f) does a good job in explaining what goes wrong and how to fix it.

-## How to run

-Run the command while in the directory of the project.
-The application will guide you from there.

-`python3 DataCollection.py`

-## Known bugs
-* On MacOS, the buttons in fullscreen are a little finicky, and may not respond immediately.
-This is a Tkinter problem, and not a bug we are in control of fixing.
-To remedy this, click in the app window a few times, or force click in the app window/button in order to get it to register.
+Run the script using: `python3.11 AITracker-DataCollection.py`